-LCL DICSS (COGC!

-1. Students must wear a teal colored RMCTC polo shirt or a RMC CTC black crew neck sweatshirt every day.

-2. No pajama pants

-3. No large/excessive jewelry

-4. Hair must not block vision

-5. , no jeans with holes, no open toed

-(cut on line, keep the above for your i records)

-d and understand the guidelines and/or requirements of the Ear ree that I will obtain the required information and adhere to the

-I understan nd that falsification of any of the above information will result ir n my removal of the ECE program.

-Student Sig gnature C Pate

-Parent Sign
+1. .
+Students must wear a teal colored RMCTC polo shirt or a RMCTC black crew neck sweatshirt every day.
+2. .
+No pajama pants 3. .
+No large/excessive jewelry 4. .
+Hair must not block vision 5. .
+When working with children: #1-4 apply AND no sweatpants, no jeans with holes, no open toed shoes (flip flops, sandals, etc.) (cut on line, keep the above for your records) ad and understand the guidelines and/or requirements of the Early Childhood Education program at RMCTC gree that I will obtain the required information and adhere to the guidelines.
+2 and l understa and that falsification of any of the above information will result in my removal of the ECE program.
+Student Si iignature Date